 SWIRSKY, the recipient of

-numerous Long Island Press Awards, wrote health, science and feature
+numerous Long Island Press Awards, wrote health, science

 articles for The New York Times Long Island section for